Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Applications

 \subsubsection{Anderson Disorder Model}

-Terletska et al. generalized the he dual fermion approach to disordered systems using the replica method. \cite{h_terletska_13,s_yang_13a} The developed method utilizes the exact mapping to the dual fermion variables, and includes inter-site scattering via diagrammatic perturbation theory in the dual variables. nonlocal effects missed in the CPA are captured.
+Terletska et al. generalized the dual fermion approach to disordered systems using the replica method. \cite{h_terletska_13,s_yang_13a} The developed method utilizes the exact mapping to the dual fermion variables, and includes inter-site scattering via diagrammatic perturbation theory in the dual variables.
+As shown in Fig.~\ref{fig:DualFermionCPAcorrections} nonlocal effects that are missed in the CPA are captured.